wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 for new clients.
 The really successful consultancies had several large contracts that would span multiple years.
 It was obvious but I had not seen it until it was spelled out for me.
-So we are going to look to retain and provide ongoing services for out existing clients.
+So we are going to look to retain and provide ongoing services for our existing clients.
 If someone is reading this and looking to get started that was probably one of our biggest mistakes over the past two years; find a client that you might even need to take a financial hit on but is always there to